decyphertek-io/decyphertek/docs/products/gcp-pritunl-instructions.md

 Pritunl is an open-source VPN server software that provides secure and scalable VPN solutions.
-It supports OpenVPN and Wiregaurd protocols.It is designed for simplicity, reliability, and flexibility, making it suitable for both small businesses and large enterprises.
+It supports OpenVPN and Wiregaurd protocols.It is designed for simplicity, reliability, and flexibility, making it suitable for both small businesses and large enterprises.[GCP Marketplace: Pritunl VPN Server ](https://console.cloud.google.com/marketplace/product/server-build-415714/pritunl-vpn-server)

 Note:
 ------